Skip to main content

 Idols of Ash Game Cover

-Idols of Ash is a single player platformer game with horror, fantasy and dark fantasy themes.
+Idols of Ash is a single player platformer game with a horror theme.
 It was developed by Leafy Games and was released on April 9, 2026.
 It received overwhelmingly positive reviews from players.

 Descend thousands of meters into a dark and ancient place.
 You are being hunted.
 Features First-person physics-based climbing system with a grappling hook Hunted by a huge monster in an ancient mega-structure Unlockable difficulty modes including additional content Atmospheric visuals and audio Approximately 20-40 minutes to complete on Normal